 7. Colorado Springs, Colorado

-Even amid mammoth landmarks like the red rock formations at the Garden of the Gods and Pikes Peak, the highest summit of the Front Range, it’s the humble aspens that steal during autumn in Colorado Springs when they turn a brilliant gold.
-Fortunately, you can see it all on a fall balloon ride.
-Adventures Out West hosts sunrise excursions that put riders eye to eye with the Southern Rockies and offers a whole new perspective on the trees below.
+Even amid mammoth landmarks like the red rock formations at the Garden of the Gods and Pikes Peak, the highest summit of the Front Range, it’s the humble aspens that steal your attention during fall in Colorado Springs when they turn a brilliant gold.
+Fortunately, you can see it all on a balloon ride.
+Adventures Out West hosts sunrise excursions that put riders eye to eye with the Southern Rockies and offer a whole new perspective on the trees below.